Bixilon/Minosoft/ReadMe.md

 (This is not a classical clone of minecraft, it completely re implements it!)
 (This software is not affiliated with Mojang AB, the original developer of Minecraft)

-<h2>Notice: I am *not* responsible for anti cheat banned accounts, this project is heavily in development!</h2>
+<h2>Notice: I am *not* responsible for anti cheat banned accounts, this project ~~is heavily in development~~!</h2>

+This project is not actively developed anymore.
+This is due to time reasons and newer minecraft updates are getting larger and larger and I honestly can't keep up.
+I will still bring up fixes from time to time, might do some changes but don't accept too much.
+I am still happy to receive feedback and contributions are always welcome.

 ## Feature overview

 - Rendering
-- Connect with any version to any server  (1.7 - 1.20.3)
+- Connect with any version to any server  (1.7 - 1.20.4)
 - [Bleeding edge performance (e.g. incredible start time)](/doc/Performance.md)
 - Free (as far as we consider original minecraft as free) and open source
 - Easy use of multiple accounts